 Ovulation day can be any day between Day 7 and 20, taking the 1st day of your last period as Day 1.
 Look out for raw egg white–like cervical mucus (EWCM), rising luteinizing hormone (LH) levels in the urine, and high libido.
 Usually, ovulation occurs 1 day after the LH peak, which is also the last day of EWCM.
 Have sex daily for 5 days before and on the day of ovulation or every other day from Day 7 to 20.

 A successful pregnancy depends on how vigilant you and your partner are and how well you understand your body.
-Of course, this can’t be a random guesswork.
-There’s a bit of maths involved.
-But before we get cracking on the maths, let’s proceed step by step to your goal, pregnancy.
+Of course, this can’t be random guesswork.
+There’s a bit of math involved.
+But before we get cracking on the math, let’s proceed step by step to your goal, pregnancy.

 Beginning The Journey Toward Pregnancy

 First things first, making the sperm and the egg available.
 The sperm enters your body through sexual intercourse, and the egg is released once a month from one of your ovaries, in a process known as ovulation, into the fallopian tube where it can fuse with the sperm, in a process called fertilization.

 So, the basic idea behind a successful fertilization is timing intercourse and ovulation as perfectly as you can because there’s no way to ensure fertilization itself.

 There’s a caveat even in that.
 It’s not easy to find out when the ovulation is actually taking place.
 And unlike the sperm that can stay alive in your body for a maximum of 5 days, your unfertilized egg has a lifespan of 12 to 24 hours.